Career Tips 4 min read ·

 From Big Four to MBB: How to Make the Transition

-A practical guide for Big Four consultants looking to move to McKinsey, BCG, or Bain.
-Covers timing, positioning, networking, and interview differences.
+A practical guide for Big Four consultants targeting McKinsey, BCG, or Bain.
+Covers optimal timing, positioning strategy, networking, and interview prep.

 Confused?
 That's okay.